jpcchaves/jpcchaves/README.md

 # Joao Paulo - Software Engineer

-👋 Hello, I'm Joao Paulo, a passionate software engineer with expertise in Java, Spring Boot, React, and TypeScript.
+👋 Hello, I'm Joao Paulo, a passionate software engineer with expertise in Java, Spring Boot.

 ## About Me